A limiting absorption principle for the Helmholtz equation with variable coefficients: The smoothing estimate

 Then all the assumptions of Lemmas \ref{lem:1}, \ref{lem:epsilon}, \ref{lem:lambdameno}, \ref{lem:magnetic}, \ref{lem:Iv}, \ref{lem:Inablav} and \ref{lem:If} are satisfied by $a$, $b$ and $\widetilde{c}$.
 As a consequence we have

 Thus integrating \eqref{eq:morid} on $\Omega$ and dropping the boundary terms, which give a negative contribution as proved in Remark \ref{rem:bdry}, from the previous inequalities taking $\delta$ and $\mu$ sufficiently small we obtain \eqref{eq:newsmoo}, with $\widetilde{f}=f+c_{f}v$ in place of $f$.
-Now it remains to estimate
+More precisely, we use Lemma \ref{lem:epsilon} to get rid of the $\epsilon$ term at the right hand side, so that we obtain \eqref{eq:newsmoo} with $\epsilon=0$.
+To reinclude the $\epsilon$ term, we can use again \eqref{eq:new3} combined with the local smoothing just obtained, which gives